Ford Fiesta (fourth generation): Zetec S

 The Zetec S was the highest Fiesta trim, and although its 1.6 L 16v Sigma engine was available in other Fiestas (such as the Freestyle) the Zetec S pushed out 101 bhp, and had major alterations to the suspension, with stiffer anti-roll bars and uprated brakes shared with the Puma.

-The fifth generation facelift Zetec S has a sizeable following, with many websites dedicated to the vehicle.
+The fifth generation facelift Zetec S has an online following, with many websites dedicated to the vehicle.
 There is also a tuning culture devoted to this model, with reputable companies such as Milltek Sport and Shawspeed developing performance parts solely for the Sigma engine.

 Zetec S was also offered in South Africa as Fiesta RSi and in Brazil as GLX Sport, both has 1.6 8v Rocam engine.
 In China, there was a sporty sedan version called Fiesta S.